 This glossary includes terminology commonly used in reference to bias and bias incidents.
 It is not meant to be exhaustive.
 The Bias Response Team recognizes that language is complex and the definitions of many of these terms will continue to evolve.

-Assess: It is a commitment to the Bias Response Team to assess the report received within 48 hours business hours.
+It is a commitment to the Bias Response Team to assess the report received within 48 hours business hours.

-Bias: Favoring of or against one person, group or thing compared with another, usually in a way considered to be unfair.
+Favoring of or against one person, group or thing compared with another, usually in a way considered to be unfair.
 Biases can be conscious or unconscious – explicit or implicit.
 In addition, bias can be institutionalized into policies, practices and structures.

-Bias incident: – any hurtful, discriminatory or harassing act that targets individuals or groups based on perceived or actual identity.
+Any hurtful, discriminatory or harassing act that targets individuals or groups based on perceived or actual identity.
 To be considered a bias incident, the act is not required to be a crime under any federal, state or local statutes, nor does it have to violate university policy.

-Complainant: Any person who submits a complaint alleging that a student, faculty, staff, and/or community member violated College policy as it relates to Bias.
+Any person who submits a complaint alleging that a student, faculty, staff, and/or community member violated College policy as it relates to Bias.
 When a student, faculty, staff believes they have been a victim or are the negatively impacted party of another student, faculty, or staff misconduct, they are considered the complainant, along with or regardless of who initially submitted the charge.

-Creed: a set of beliefs or aims which guide someone's actions.
+A set of beliefs or aims which guide someone's actions.

-Discrimination: Is defined by federal and/or state statutes to include unfavorable or unfair treatment of a person or class of persons with membership in a protected class.
+Is defined by federal and/or state statutes to include unfavorable or unfair treatment of a person or class of persons with membership in a protected class.